 IHT is charged at 40% of the value of the estate above the 'Nil Rate Band' (NRB) which is currently £325,000.
-Every individual has a NRB allowance.
+Every individual has an NRB allowance.

 Inheritance between married couples and civil partners is not subject to IHT.
-So if the first partner dies and leaves everything to the surviving partner then no IHT is due.
-It also means that their NRB is unused (if no gifts were made in the seven years prior to death).
-Unused NRB can be transferred to the spouse or civil partner.
-This means on second death, the value of the NRB is £650.000.
+So if the first partner dies and leaves everything to the surviving partner, then no IHT is due.
+It also means that his or her NRB is unused (if no gifts were made in the seven years prior to death).
+Unused NRB can be transferred between the spouse.
+This means on the second death, the value of the NRB can be up to £650,000.
+Any gifts that were made in the seven years prior to death would also be taken into account in calculating the available NRB.